samrudovsky/home-cooking/README.md

 	- Beautiful Soup and Selenium
 ---
 ### Project Goals
-- Generate healthy recipes based on the produce, meat, and dairy in one's fridge
+- Generate healthy recipes based on the food in one's fridge

-- Using computer vision, accurately recognize 15 different foods
+- Using computer vision, accurately recognize 13 different foods

-- Connect model's predictions with 65,000 recipes from https://www.allrecipes.com and allow a user to specify specific health metrics and prep time preferences
+- Connect model's predictions with 67,000 recipes from https://www.allrecipes.com and allow a user to specify personalized health metrics and prep time preferences

 ---
 ### Process
-1) Using a Google API, download 300 images from 15 separate classes of foods.
+1) Using a Google API, download 300 images from 13 separate classes of foods.
 Manually inspect each image to ensure robustness of training data.

 2) Build the top layer of a convolutional neural network with a VGG16 base.
 Use Keras' ImageDataGenerator to augment images and train a fully connected block.
 Train a CNN model on a GPU instance in AWS.